Why is Anchorsaway targeted to high school juniors and seniors and college age students?

 We have created two 15-week curricula for junior high students (8-9th grades).
-One is titled Heroes and Villains of the Bible and the other is The Attributes of God, both of which can be purchased in the Anchorsaway store.
+One is titled Heroes and Villains of the Bible and the other is The Attributes of God, both of which can be purchased in the online Anchorsaway store.

 How do I become certified to teach Anchorsaway?